PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 Your images can now be built and started in containers using the `docker-compose up` command in `/platform`, and the web application can now use the domain name `database` to connect to the MySQL database that runs in another container.

 ::: tip Rebuilding images
 `docker-compose up` will run the latest build of your images.
-If you make changes to an image, you need to rebuild it before using `docker-compose up`, or simply use the command `docker-compose --build`.
+If you make changes to an image, you need to rebuild it before using `docker-compose up`, or simply use the command `docker-compose up --build`.
 :::

 ::: warning Handling anonymous volumes